Skip to content.

 Product-Led Growth Acquisition Models

-The two acquisition models associated with PLG are:
+The two acquisition models associated with PLG are free trial and freemium.

 Free trial